ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

   The datapath ID is a read-only attribute, automatically assigned by the object constructor.

+* ``CpuCapacity``: The data rate used to model the CPU processing capacity (throughput).
+Packets exceeding this capacity are discarded.

 * ``FlowTableSize``: The maximum number of entries allowed on each flow table.

 * ``GroupTableSize``: The maximum number of entries allowed on group table.